Can a Wedding Officiant Customize My Ceremony?

 In order to feel confident about the service, many couples request the officiant practices with them how everything will flow and what will be said during the ceremony.
 By running through the ceremony at rehearsal together, it can help lessen nervousness and determine what works and what does not work.

-What if we want a ceremony to only last a certain amount of time?
+What if we want our custom wedding ceremony to only last a certain amount of time?